preciofishbone/OmniaDocsG2/setup/eventmanagement/index.rst

 1. Go to Omnia admin and activate the tenant feature "Event management".

-Default properties for Event management are being added automatically.
+Default properties for Event management are added automatically.

 2. Create a new publishing app where you want events to be administrated.
 In this example, we create a publishing app for internal training.